 According to the Premier League, it can take up to six months to put together the fixture schedule, with the entire process managed by a multinational IT company, Atos.

-There are many factors that go into creating a Premier League schedule, from considering key dates from the football calendar as a whole to taking into account local issues, such as policing capacity and geographical proximity.
+There are many factors that contribute to creating a Premier League schedule, including consideration of key dates from the football calendar as a whole, as well as local issues such as policing capacity and geographical proximity.

 Once all the key factors are taken into account, the system randomly generates a set of fixtures, which is then manually verified by Atos, the Premier League, and the English Football League.
 The EFL is a separate entity and thus has a different set of key dates, but they still have to coordinate with the Premier League to avoid any date clashes.